 About the Department

 FSU College of Medicine students' first two years of introduction to clinical medicine occurs as preceptorships in physician practices in the Tallahassee and surrounding area as well as in the medical school's CLC.
 Students complete the required clinical rotations (clerkships) during the third and fourth years at one of the six regional campuses, which are located in Daytona Beach, Fort Pierce, Orlando, Pensacola, Sarasota and Tallahassee.
-The clinical training extends to hospitals, skilled-nursing facilities, managed care organizations, private clinics and many other settings available through the College of Medicine's regional campuses.
+The clinical training extends to hospitals, skilled-nursing facilities, managed care organizations, private clinics, and many other settings available through the College of Medicine's regional campuses.

 The Department of Clinical Sciences' outstanding faculty members include:

-Lawrence Mobley, MD, an experienced psychiatrist, serves as the Education Director for the third-year Psychiatry Clerkship, a six-week rotation that provides students with a solid foundation in the fundamentals of evaluation, diagnosis, treatment and appropriate referral of patients with mental health disorders.
+Lawrence Mobley, MD, an experienced psychiatrist, serves as the Education Director for the third-year Psychiatry Clerkship, a six-week rotation that provides students with a solid foundation in the fundamentals of evaluation, diagnosis, treatment, and appropriate referral of patients with mental health disorders.

 Mark Stavros, MD, an emergency medicine specialist, serves as the Education Director for the fourth-year Emergency Medicine Clerkship.
-This four-week clerkship introduces students to the role that emeregency medicine plays in the management of acute disease by offering significant clinical exposure.
+This four-week clerkship introduces students to the role that emergency medicine plays in the management of acute disease by offering significant clinical exposure.